-Are you looking to upgrade your bed or make a change, but are unsure which components are vital and which can be ignored?
-One of the main components that are considered when buying a bed is that of the box spring.
-There are a few things that you need to determine if this accessory is necessary or not.
+Are you looking to upgrade your bed or make a change, but are unsure which components are vital and which you can ignore?
+A box spring may be one of those items you’re debating on, and there are a few factors you need to determine if this product is necessary or not.

 What is a Box Spring?

-The simplicity of a box spring does not, in itself, answer the question of whether or not you need it.
-But, consider the alternative.
+Regardless of whether or not you use a box spring, you will need to place your mattress somewhere.
 If you choose not to use a box spring, what are you going to put your bed on?

 Let’s go through a few different options: